eruffaldi/nested-tensors/README.md

 Requested Packed: ((F,B,D),(A,C),(H,E))
 Unpacked: (F,B,D,A,C,H,E)

+## Easy cases

+For some easy cases the Matlab and Numpy functions will suffice:
+* x.reshape in Numpy and reshape(x,...) in Matlab accepts one of the dimensions as floating so that it is computed automatically from the input (specified using [] in Matlab and -1 for Python)
+* x.ravel() in Numpy and flatten(x) flattens the matrix

 ## Approach

 in Matlab (column major) we unpack the tensor using reshape into a regular tensor, reorder the dimensions and the reshape them in the final ones.
 Unpacking/packing is done via reshape, while permutation is done with permute.
 Matlab is column major so any unpacked list needs to be reversed before usage in the reshape/permute.

 # Example